-Ryan and I love camping but I’m a bit of a wuss when it comes to pitching a tent in the colder months, so we wondered if one of the Getaway cabins could be a warmer winter option.
+Ryan and I love camping but I’m a bit weak when it comes to pitching a tent in the colder months, so we wondered if one of the Getaway cabins could be a warmer winter option.
 I was so excited for the experience – being secluded in the forest and seeing the nifty design of a tiny house up close.

 But when we took the trail towards our cabin, other people were walking nearby.
 We’d thought Getaway’s cabins were all in different parts of the state, but it turned out they were actually just a stone’s throw from each other.
 Thankfully, ours was in the farthest corner, so we had nothing but trees in our backyard.

-I was expecting the house to be like the ones you see on those design shows – you know, tables appearing the walls at the push of a button.
+I was expecting the house to be like the ones you see on those design shows – you know, tables appearing from the walls at the push of a button.
 Instead, it was more rustic.
-But I loved how simple and scaled back everything was… and how there was actually more counterspace than my own New York City “tiny house.”
-I love living in New York however we recently did consider looking at essex homes charlotte since the houses are much bigger there.
-We haven’t decided if we’re going to move yet though.
+But I loved how simple and scaled back everything was… and how there was actually more counter space than my own New York City “tiny house.”

 Eagle Scout Ryan got a fire started and, as the sun set, I sat under a blanket, leafed through a book and drank a mug of wine while we chatted about what we want our own future tiny house to look like.
 We cooked chilli over the fire and finished off the wine before the cold forced us inside – where it was warm.